 The main difference between a felony and a misdemeanor is the amount of jail time that a specific charge carries.
 A misdemeanor carries a punishment of less than one year in jail; the offender will generally serve the required sentence in the county jail.
 A felony is characterized by incarceration of one year or more.
 Whether a person serves that time in a county jail or a state prison will depend on the length of the sentence.

 A DUI is a misdemeanor in Tennessee, specifically a class A misdemeanor; however, the fourth DUI conviction, is a class E felony.
 The first three DUI convictions will have a maximum amount of jail time of eleven months and twenty-nine days in jail.
 The minimum amount in jail time will continue to increase for each conviction.

-Even though the first three convictions for a DUI are classified as misdemeanors, they will stay on your criminal record for life and carry harsh punishments affecting your life in various aspects.
+Even though the first three convictions for a DUI are classified as misdemeanors, they will stay on your criminal record for life and carry harsh punishments effecting your life in various aspects.

-Refer to the article titled, “How long does a DUI stay on your record in TN?” for more information on this topic.
+Refer to the article titled, “How long does a DUI stay on your record in TN?“.